 In the ever-changing, global atmosphere of retailing, the ability to merchandise the product to the consumer is a strategic advantage.
 Merchandising is the theoretical background needed to deliver the right product or service to the consumer in the right place, in the right quantities, at the right time and the right price.
-The Great Plains IDEA sponsors fully-online Merchandising programs that allows students to complete coursework while maintaining their professional lives.
+Great Plains IDEA sponsors the fully-online merchandising program that allows students to complete coursework while maintaining their professional lives.

 Five universities work together to offer a top-notch master's degree.
-In the quote below, Jennifer Jorgenson, assistant professor at the University of Nebraska-Lincoln, explains how faculty from multiple universities can provide a program with greater breadth than if a university were to offer it alone.
+In the quote below, Linda Manikowske, associate professor at North Dakota State University, explains how faculty from multiple universities can provide a program with greater breadth than if a university were to offer it alone.

 Degree and certificate titles vary by university.
 Consult each university for the title as it will appear on the diploma or certificate.

 The master's degree program is 36 credit hours and consists of 10 required courses plus six credit-hours of practicum, thesis or elective credits.